 FSP was incorporated under the laws of the State of Nevada on July 8, 2009.
-FSP is an existing alcohol and drug rehabilitation and treatment center headquartered in Santa Ana, California, with clinical operations in California.
+FSP is an existing alcohol treatment center headquartered in Santa Ana, California, with clinical operations in California.
 It was established in January 2010, and is currently seeking funding in order to being expansion to locations across the United States.
-FSP hopes to open up to 10 new clinics in the next 12 months, with the expectation of operating up to 50 clinics in the next three years.
-It has developed a unique drug and alcohol treatment philosophy that provides many drug users and alcoholics with the comprehensive drug treatment and rehabilitation they need.
-FSP is committed to continuing to provide excellent rehabilitation services to clients nationwide as it expands its network of clinics.
+Future locations are yet unidentified and costs of expansion will vary as the cost of facilities, licensing, and qualified personnel vary greatly in areas outside of California.
+The current focus of the Company is on the California clinic and the completion of the registration of stock with the Securities and Exchange Commission.
+Costs of expansion will be reviewed in detail once that process is complete.
+FSP has developed a unique drug and alcohol treatment philosophy that provides many drug users and alcoholics with the comprehensive drug treatment and rehabilitation they need.
+FSP is committed to continuing to provide excellent rehabilitation services to clients nationwide as it expands its network of clinics